Arsnael/james-project/src/adr/0018-jmap-new-specs.md

 We decided to do as follow:

 * Rename packages `server/protocols/jmap*` and guice packages `server/container/guice/protocols/jmap*` to `jmap-draft`. `JMAPServer` should also be renamed to `JMAPDraftServer` (this has already been contributed [here](https://github.com/apache/james-project/pull/164), thanks to @cketti).
+* Port `jmap-draft` to be served with a reactive technology
+* Implement a JMAP meta project to select the JMAP version specified in the accept header and map it to the correct implementation
-* Create a new `jmap` package, binding it on a new port.
+* Create a new `jmap` package
 * Implement the new JMAP request structure with the [echo](https://jmap.io/spec-core.html#the-coreecho-method) method
 * Implement authentication and session of the new JMAP protocol
 * Implement protocol-level error handling